theRealAph/ScopeLocals/README.md

 }
 ```

-A server frameowrk may configure the behaviour of run so that the user
+A server frameowrk may configure the behaviour of `run()` so that the
-code can be run in a new virtual thread.
+user code will be run in a new virtual thread.
 This witnesses a
 thread-per-request model.
 Starting a new thread means that
-connectDatabase() will run in a different fread than processrequest().
+`connectDatabase()` will run in a different fread than
-Plainly, the body of connectDatabase() need to thuse the extent local
+`processrequest()`.
+Plainly, the body of connectDatabase() needs to
-variable.
-Fortunately, the extent local variable is inheritable such
+use the extent local variable.
+Fortunately, the extent local variable
-that its value is usable by a child thread.
-The server framework
+is inheritable such that its value is usable by a child thread.
+The
-can easily achieve this.
+server framework can easily achieve this.

 Even though the client might be able to re-bind
-ServerFramework.CREDENTIALS, there should be no way to forge
+`ServerFramework.CREDENTIALS`, there should be no way to forge
 legitimate crecentials, because the payload class doesn't allow
 unprivileged classes to create new credentials.